tw3lveparsecs/github-spec-kit-demo-app/README.md

 An interactive web-based demonstration application for showcasing GitHub Spec Kit workflow capabilities to audiences during presentations and workshops.

+> Note: This is currently under active development and intended for demo purposes only.
+It is not a production-ready application.

 ![Demo Screenshot](docs/demo-screenshot.png)

 ## Features